hacksu/HTML-CSS/README.md

 Okay: now we're set up, we can type code into these boxes, we just need to know what, in fact, we're typing, and where.

 HTML, CSS, and JavaScript are the programming languages that web browsers understand.
 For this reason, they are very important.
 There are a lot of tools that you can use to design web pages without directly writing in these languages yourself, but those tools will all need to produce HTML, CSS, and JavaScript at some point, because a browser needs to see those before it can render a real live web page.
 They are the fundamental building blocks of the World Wide Web.
-Of these, HTML is the oldest and most fundamentalest; the [very first web page](http://info.cern.ch/hypertext/WWW/TheProject.html) was written in it in 1991.
-It is what you use to put stuff on your page.
+Of these, HTML is the oldest and most fundamentalest; it is what you use to put stuff on your page.
 Web pages need stuff, so that's the first box we're going to write in.

 So, HTML is a fundamentalest building block of the web, and the fundamental building blocks of HTML are called "tags."
 The first kind of tag is called a start tag, and it looks like this; there is a tag name (which is in this case just the letter "p") enclosed in angle brackets, which are what those greater than/less than signs are called when they are being used to enclose things.